 - Twelve Molars: the most posterior, with several pointed cusps to crush food to be easily swallowed.

 It is very important organ.
 It facilitates: ingestion, mechanical digestion, chemical digestion (lingual lipase), sensation (of taste, texture, and temperature of food), swallowing, and vocalization.

-It is short tube covered with mucous membrane.
-It lubricates the food coming from mouth and passes it to the esophagus.
+It is a short tube covered with a mucous membrane.
+It lubricates the food coming from the mouth and passes it to the esophagus.

-Secretions from mucosa of esophagus lubricate food coming from pharynx.
+Secretions from the mucosa of esophagus lubricate food coming from the pharynx.
 Then, food passes to the stomach through lower esophageal sphincter (also known as cardiac sphincter).

 Important secretions of stomach:

 - Hydrochloric Acid (HCl): to maintain gastric pH between 1.5 and 3.5.

 - Pepsinogen Enzyme: This is activated into pepsin through HCl.